The highs and lows of Pierre-Emerick Aubameyang’s time at Arsenal

 By PA Staff published

-Pierre-Emerick Aubameyang’s four-year stay at Arsenal has come to an end after the striker left the club by “mutual agreement” ahead of an expected move to Barcelona.
+Pierre-Emerick Aubameyang’s four-year stay at Arsenal has come to an end after the striker left the club by “mutual agreement” before he completed a free transfer to Barcelona.

 The 32-year-old had not played for the Gunners since being stripped of the captaincy in December for a breach in club discipline.